 Similarly, type safety also prevents the programmers from passing on an optional 'string' to the code piece, which requires a non-optional string.'
 The type feature in Swift allows programmers to catch and fix errors at the earliest during the development process.

-The core libraries in Swift provide a higher-level of functionality irrespective of the standard library.
+The core libraries in Swift provide a higher level of functionality irrespective of the standard library.
 The libraries also provide powerful tools which the developer depends upon among different platforms which the programming language supports.
 Core libraries' ultimate goal is to provide steady as well as advantageous features in the crucial areas:

 The libraries are witnessing development even at the time of writing.
 Moreover, the work is being done to the libraries to give Swift the ability to support cross-platform integration.
 Upgrades of the libraries make it an integral part of the open-source release to ensure that community members will support the language.

 It is a taxing undertaking to write a code that provides all kinds of functionalities from the bottom.
-Hence, Swift is available in bootstrap to take advantage of fantastic work that people as a community are putting into since the day of its inception.
+Hence, Swift is available in bootstrap to take advantage of the fantastic work that people as a community are putting into since the day of its inception.
 Reusing API alongside implementation is much likely possible because of three prevailing libraries in Swift, such as 'libdispatch,' 'Foundation,' and XCTest.

 Swift prides itself on combining all compiled language's overall efficiency and performance with interactivity and simplicity concerning popular programming languages.
 Let's dig into the business perspective of Swift: